 A second approach to create awareness of your strengths, and potential challenges is conducting a 360 assessment across your direct reports, peers, managers and even customers.
 This can be done qualitatively through confidential 1to1 interviews of the various key constituents you interact with and is usually conducted by a neutral third party.
 Another more quantitative method is using a tool such as Profiles International’s Checkpoint 360™.
 Either way, getting feedback from those you interact with on a regular basis is critical to harness effective leadership skills and drive results.
 You never know how you are really perceived by others and how your daily interactions are interpreted until you ask them.
 It’s critical to review your leadership skills through the lenses of others so you can adjust accordingly to maximize your leadership potential.

 In summary, effective leadership is a journey that requires continuous growth and the development of various core behaviors.
-By cultivating awareness, vulnerability, transparency, and accountability, creating a vision, developing strategies, inspiring people, approachability, mentoring others, ensuring results, and work/life balance, leaders can create a positive and impactful environment.
+By cultivating awareness, vulnerability, transparency, and accountability, being courageous, creating a vision, developing strategies, inspiring people, approachability, mentoring others, ensuring results, and work/life balance, leaders can create a positive and impactful environment.
 These behaviors enable leaders to build strong relationships, empower their teams, and drive sustainable success.
 Both emerging and seasoned leaders should strive to develop and strengthen these core behaviors, ensuring their effectiveness in leading teams and organizations toward a prosperous future.

 For additional resources please explore the following posts.